 Then in Lombardia, the Columba is the most famous dessert, a dove-shaped bread made with almonds, sugar and egg whites.
 Today this cake is known worldwide but originates in the region that boasts Milan.
 Another northern tradition is the Pinza Pasquale from Trieste, a sweet bread with a three-point cross carved on top.

-The painted hard-boiled egg is also an activity that many children engage in.
+Painting hard-boiled eggs is also an activity that many children engage in.
 Some children paint the eggs themselves, while others colour them in simple, monochrome ways by placing various spices, vegetables or fruits in boiling water.
 Some of the most common dyes are beets for red, vinegar for brown, saffron for yellow, and blueberry for blue.